 - Exercise must be done!!!
 Starting from the first week, light-medium pace walking, swimming and brisk walking should be done during the period when it feels good.

-- Long-term success of surgery after obesity surgery is very associated with compliance with the recommended nutrition program.
+- The long-term success of surgery after obesity surgery is very associated with compliance with the recommended nutrition program.

 Gastric Sleeve: After the Surgery in 3 Months